Renewable natural gas: RNG from Syngas

-Renewable natural gas plants based on wood can be categorised into two main categories, one being allothermal, which has the energy provided by a source outside of the gasifier.
-One example is the double-chambered fluidised bed gasifiers consisting of a separate combustion and gasification chambers.
+Renewable natural gas plants based on wood can be categorized into two main categories, one being allothermal, which has the energy provided by a source outside of the gasifier.
+One example is the double-chambered fluidized bed gasifiers consisting of a separate combustion and gasification chambers.
 Autothermal systems generate the heat within the gasifier, but require the use of pure oxygen to avoid nitrogen dilution.